network-analytics/mdt-dialout-collector/README.md

 - the application itself is located within the "/opt/mdt-dialout-collector/bin" folder
 - its configuration is located within the "/etc/opt/mdt-dialout-collector" folder

-Here below is an *example* of configuration:
+Here below is an *example* of commented configuration:
 ```SHELL
 #### mdt-dialout-collector - main